chrisjsewell/ipypublish/README.md

     variable2 = 'something'
     ...

-The best-practice for this (in my opinion) is to use the JSON format (as long as the data isn't [relational](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/)), because it is:
+The best-practice for accessing heirarchical data (in my opinion) is to use the JSON format (as long as the data isn't [relational](http://www.sarahmei.com/blog/2013/11/11/why-you-should-never-use-mongodb/)), because it is:

 - applicable for any data structure
 - lightweight and easy to read and edit